If you can distinguish, you can express: Galois theory, Stone--Weierstrass, machine learning, and linguistics: Distinguish express in linguistics

 In view of this, in order to demonstrate the interplay of distinction and expression, we will be looking at conventionalized systems of distinction within the constrained domain of word meaning.
 Our examples include: kin terms, which express biological and social aspects of relationships within a social/family unit (e.g., mother; father); personal pronouns; cardinal number systems; and color terms.
 Working within this narrow scope allows us to witness how the ability to express a concept emerges from a system of distinctions.
 Comparison of the systems of distinction drawn by kin terms in different languages reveals contrasts in what they can express.
 Some of the examples also illustrate how expressive limitations in one system of distinctions can be overcome by recruiting other systems, as discussed above.
 The words play the role of functions in the Stone--Weierstrass theorem and field elements in the Galois theory context: they are the primitives out of which expression is built, and whose distinguishing power is harnessed to actualize that expression.\footnote{An additional feature of this analogy is that in order to express, the primitives (words) are combined according to a constrained set of combination rules (the language's syntax and morphology), just as the primitives in the Stone--Weierstrass theorem were combined according to the fixed set of combination rules $\{\RR\text{-linear combination},\times,\varepsilon\text{-approximation}\}$, and in the Galois context according to the fixed set $\{\RR\text{-linear combination},\times,\div\}$.
 However, we will not focus on linguistic combination rules in this discussion.}

 We are interested for the sake of this discussion in particular instances of the Saussurean sign, namely, \emph{ irreducible words}.
 An irreducible word is a lexical sign whose meaning components cannot be aligned with subunits of the sound part of the sign, i.e., we do not include ``great-grandmother''-type words in our purview.
-Irreducibility is a property of a word as it is used contemporaneously, not a comment on its etymology: {\em y'all} functions as an irreducible word in English, despite having recognizable etymological components, because these components do not constitute signs, in the Saussurean sense.
+Irreducibility is a property of a word as it is used contemporaneously, not a comment on its etymology: {\em y'all} functions as an irreducible word in English, despite having recognizable etymological components, as demonstrated by the fact that {\em y'all} can be used in contexts where the quantifier {\em all} cannot--such as when the word refers to a single person or two people.

 While we hope the previous sections have convinced the reader that the interplay between distinction and expression is a theme connecting disparate areas in mathematics, in classical linguistic theorizing it is foundational.
 We give a few examples of how the members of a definable system within a language place contrastive pressure on one another and how expressivity emerges from that pressure within the system.